jameskitt616/orbit/README.md

 8. Don't forget to set up some reverse proxy (just like Caddy or Nginx) with SSL/TLS Certificates

 # Updating
+> **_NOTE:_** Please remember to periodically check the [Docker Compose file](https://raw.githubusercontent.com/jameskitt616/orbit/main/docker-compose.prod.yml) or the README of this project for any changes.
+This is especially important if you encounter issues after an update.

 1. Run `docker compose pull && docker compose up -d && docker image prune -f`

 > **_NOTE:_** `docker image prune -f` removes unused Docker images from your local machine.
 The -f flag forces the deletion without confirmation prompts.